 The wild web

 A few years after the release of the first graphic browser, people started to browse the web in large numbers.
-Everybody realized the business value and started to produce web sites with attractive graphics.
-This led to increased demand for layout features which naturally made the developers look for quick technical solutions.
+Many began to realize the amazing business possibilities and started to produce web sites with attractive graphics.
+This led to increased demand for layout features which naturally made the developers look for technical solutions.

 The quick and dirty way was to misuse HTML elements for design, such as creating grids with invisible tables and manage margins by using transparent images (also known as “spacer gifs”).
 Since HTML was never intended for design, this produced invalid and unmaintainable code.
 Enter the tag soup era.